drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	)

-	The profling in @timeDistrib_plt gives us only an impression of how the code as a whole performs in terms of time spent.
-This includes both the host and device runtimes in the respective function calls.
-	Another

-	Depending on the desired application of this algorithm one may use it to obtain only a near dealaunay triangulation.
-How close a triangulation is to being a DT can be calculated by counting all of the non dealaunay edges.
-The sum of these edges can be used to compare with the total number of edges in the triangulation.
+	Depending on the desired application of this algorithm one may use it to obtain only a near Delaunay triangulation.
+How close a triangulation is to being a DT can be calculated by counting all of the non Delaunay edges.
+The sum of these edges can be compared with the total number of edges in the triangulation.
 This is caclulated and printed at the end of running our code alongside checking if the triangulation produced is indeed a DT.
+Taking a look at @nflipsVsIter_plt we have the number of configurations of triangles flipped for every iteration of the algorithm on the left and the total number of flips for each pass within the _flip_ function.
+The majority of flips being performed during the execution of the algorithm are performed in the later stages of the algorithm but what can be noticed in the rightmost figure is that, for each pass of parallel flipping, only the first two or three passes constribute significantly to the triangluation performing the majority the the flips.
+	Following these flips we are left flipping a relatively tiny number of configurations.
+One could choose to only perform 2 passes of parallel flipping and the algorithm would process the majority of flipable configurations.
+This would in turn significantly reduce the amount of time spent on the flipping precedures as each pass of parallel flipping lasts about the same amount of time for a given iteration.

 	#figure(
 		image("main/plotting/ninsertVsIter/ninsertVsIter.png", width: 80%),
 		caption: [This figure shows the number of points inserted into the existing triangulation during